Agriculture in the World

 performed an vital position in mix optimization and harvest loss discount and had a hand in a lot of

-the enhancements harvesting equipment producers applied in Western Canada. - Dr. Jeff Schoenau, who’s a professor of soil fertility {and professional} agrologist who works within the Division
+• Dr. Jeff Schoenau, who’s a professor of soil fertility {and professional} agrologist who works within the Division

 of Soil Science on the College of Saskatchewan.
 He has a distinguished profession in offering